fedellen/list-together/README.md

 ## **👨🏿‍💻 Todo before release**

-- Setup dark-mode hook and design the dark version
+- Design the dark version
 - Fix `AddItem` modal's bounciness with `AutoComplete`
 - Standardize modal styling `RenameList` and `RemoveList` with `ShareList`
-- Write out unit tests for critical front-end components / logic
-- Research and implement more testing methods for front-end / integration testing
 - Determine `if (!online)` for PWA offline list query viewing
 - Manually test the offline functionality of the production React build
 - Setup Docker for the backend, learn Dokku for deployment